countertenor/mozart/README.md

 ### Checking the state

-The `state` shows you the current state of execution of the various modules within Mozart, along with other information.
+Once you start the execution, the `state` command shows you the current state of execution of the various modules within Mozart, along with other information.

 ```
 $ ./bin/mozart state